 Q. How much do you charge?

-A. I charge £45 per hour for individual counselling and £55 an hour for couples counselling.
+A. I charge £50 per hour for individual counselling and £60 an hour for couples counselling.
 Low cost counselling may be available through the GP or in the local community.
-Please feel free to discuss these resources with me – for example if you were a patient at the GP practice in which I work there would be no cost for the counselling sessions.
+Please feel free to discuss these resources with me.

 Q. How often will I need to come?